Shardul0210/Machine-Learning-/README.md

 #Project 3:
 Car Price Prediction:
-Identiﬁed and Dealt with missing data, modelling the data using one-hot encoding .
+No missing data found, model the data using one-hot encoding  for categorical features Deleted unwanted feature and derived a new feature from existing one.
-Modelled data using using one-hot coding for one-hot encoding.
-Used Random Forest Regressor model and pruned the model with RandomisedSearchCV to find best parameters.
+Used Random Forest Regressor model and pruned the model with RandomizedSearchCV to find best parameters.MSE: 1.158; RMSE: 1.076
-MSE: 1.158 RMSE: 1.076